Certus-AI/certus-dashboard/docs/database_schema.md

 - `minutes_saved_baseline_seconds` - Default baseline call duration (seconds) for calculating time saved.
 Default: 120s (2 minutes)
 - `revenue_mode` - How to calculate total revenue: `'orders_only'` or `'orders_plus_res_estimate'`
 - `avg_spend_per_head` - Default average spend per person for reservation revenue estimates
+- `user_creation_permission_level` - Minimum role_id required to create new users.
+Default: 5 (owners only)

 **Usage:**
-Used by `mv_metrics_daily` to calculate minutes_saved and reservation revenue estimates.
+- Used by `mv_metrics_daily` to calculate minutes_saved and reservation revenue estimates
+- Controls which roles can create new users in the account

 ---